Background

 Have you managed to stick to your New Year’s resolution from January this year?
 If not, rest assured, you're not alone in veering away from your goals to shed weight, hit the gym, or kick the smoking habit.
-That is because behavior change is hard!
+Behavior change is hard, and this challenge is evident in the gaming world too.

 Product Designer